Achieving your goals - intention

-As with any want for change, the first thing that must be established is your goal.
+As with any desire for change, the first thing that must be established is your goal.
 What is it exactly that you want to achieve?
 What excites you and makes you want to jump out of bed in the morning?
 Your goal is something that has meaning, purpose and something that directs your actions.
-Unless you tie your goal to something that is significant to you then the chances of burning out and losing interest are very high.
+Unless you tie your goal to something that is significant to you, then the chances of burning out and losing interest are very high.

 Once you have narrowed down on the above questions and developed your answers, then you can start to apply the SMART goal-setting principles.
 These principles give guidance in the setting of goals.

 There are a couple of variations depending on the type of goal, but some suggestions include:

 S: specific, significant.
 Precisely what is it that you want to achieve?